 Physics Layers

 You can create a new physics layer, or edit an existing physics layer, by clicking the button to the side of the “Layer” property on a physics component.
 Doing this replaces the inspector with a new pane, which allows you to specify a row of the physics collision layer matrix.
-This matrix defines whether two layers can interact through collisions or not.
-Note that the default physics layer is not editable and all layers implicitly interact with the default layer.
+The matrix defines whether two layers can interact through collisions or not.
+Note that the default physics layer is not editable and all layers implicitly interact with the default physics layer.

 Sensors

-It’s important to understand that assigning a layer to a sensor does not necessarily mean that the sensor should detect colliders that are assigned that particular layer.
-It specifies that the sensor has that particular layer.
+Assigning a layer to a sensor specifies that the sensor has that particular layer.
 The colliders that are detected are any colliders with layers that are set to interact with the sensor’s layer.
 For example, it is common to create a “Sensors” layer, which can then be configured to interact with any other layers.

 Performance